centreon/centreon-documentation/versioned_docs/version-21.10/graph-views/install.md

 You can find the installers in `Monitoring > Map > Desktop Client` or [here](https://download.centreon.com/?action=product&product=centreon-map&version=21.10&secKey=9ae03a4457fa0ce578379a4e0c8b51f2).

-> For performance considerations, we highly recommand to have less than 5, 10
+> For performance considerations, we highly recommend to have less than 5, 10
 > users maximum connected at the same time manipulating views.

 ### Installation